jasonsbeer/Amiga-2000-EATX/userguide.md

 ## Coprocessor and Video Slot Plug In Cards
 The Amiga 2000 used a proprietary bracket for the coprocessor and video slot cards.
 These brackets are not compatable with standard card slot brackets.
 It is recommended you obtain or create a bracket adapter to accomodate the difference.
 I have supplied STL files so that you can print an adapter or replacement brackets for specific plug in cards.
 You can find the STL files here [THIS IS A WORK IN PROGRESS](/STL/).
 Please note that Zorro II plug in card brackets are standard brackets and do not require modification.

 <b>Special note on the A26x0 coprocessor cards:</b> These cards have a RAM expansion connector on the non-component side of the card.
-In the event you have this card, especially with a RAM expansion unit, it may interfere with the placement of a video card.
+In the event you have this card, especially with a RAM expansion unit, it may interfere with the placement of a card in the video slot.

 ## Jumper Settings
 Jumper|Description|Detail